 Parking: Free parking available at the end of Tasman Valley Road

-Accommodation: YHA Aoraki Mount Cook — NZ$38/pax in an eight-bed dorm.
+Accommodation: Aoraki Mount Cook Alpine Lodge — S$167.53/pax for a double/ twin room.
 The view around here is AMAZING!
-The rooms are warm and cosy at night, and the common kitchen is very well stocked and organised.
+The rooms are homely, with a fireplace to keep you warm and cosy at night.

 Day 6: Mount Cook – Castle Hill